Henningson/Fireflies/README.md

 12. **Domain Specific Pattern Optimization: Depth Completion (Colonoscopy)** - Optimize a laser pattern and gated convolutional neural network that infer dense depth maps from sparse depth input in a coloscopic setting.
 For paper readers, this is the Colon Depth Completion task.
 The complete experiments can be found in the **paper** branch.
 13. **3D Reconstruction Pipeline** - Implementing a 3D reconstruction pipeline for evaluating a grid-based laser pattern.

+# Building and loading your own scene
+You can easily generate a scene using Blender.
+To export a scene in Mitsubas required .xml format, you first need to install the <a href="https://github.com/mitsuba-renderer/mitsuba-blender">Mitsuba Blender Add-On</a>.
+You can then export it under the File -> Export Tab.
+Make sure to tick the ✅ export ids Checkbox, as fireflies infers the object type by checking for name qualifiers with specific keys, e.g.: "mesh", "brdf", etc.

 # Render Gallery
 <p align="center">